ppy/osu-wiki/news/2025/2025-01-17-osumania-7k-world-cup-2025-qualifiers-recap.md

 Players were given a warm welcome into the tournament with a fairly standard-sized 8 stage Qualifiers pool.
 But size isn't what matters for all intents and purposes.
 There were various structural changes, from changing the LN release picks to be LN coordination, to introducing one of the most intense hybrid maps to date in a Qualifiers pool.
 And while the core of the pool remains the same, with teams who were able to adapt to the changes gaining an edge over their peers!

-Speaking of highlights, let's talk about the star of the pool: [aran - Yoake Mae feat. shully](https://osu.ppy.sh/beatmapsets/2303945#mania/4924806) (LN1) by ::{ flag=MY }:: [_Kobii](https://osu.ppy.sh/users/6209713).
+Speaking of highlights, let's talk about the star of the pool: [aran - Yoake Mae feat. shully](https://osu.ppy.sh/beatmapsets/2303945#mania/4924806) (LN1) by ::{ flag=MY }:: ::\1Kobii::{ user-id=6209713 }.
 Whereas in previous years this would've been a long note pick with a focus on releases, this time around the poolers decided to test players' finger coordination as a whole.
-Other noteworthy maps include [Mono. - skip&step](https://osu.ppy.sh/beatmapsets/2303942#mania/4924800) (RC3) by ::{ flag=US }:: [Blocko](https://osu.ppy.sh/users/4075092), a fun and varied rice experience meant to keep players on their toes — or shall we say, their fingers?
-Finally, we have [seatrus - Hekikuu no Yakusoku](https://osu.ppy.sh/beatmapsets/2303946#mania/4924807) (HB2) by ::{ flag=MY }:: [Critical_Star](https://osu.ppy.sh/users/3793196).
+Other noteworthy maps include [Mono. - skip&step](https://osu.ppy.sh/beatmapsets/2303942#mania/4924800) (RC3) by ::{ flag=US }:: ::Blocko::{ user-id=4075092 }, a fun and varied rice experience meant to keep players on their toes — or shall we say, their fingers?
+Finally, we have [seatrus - Hekikuu no Yakusoku](https://osu.ppy.sh/beatmapsets/2303946#mania/4924807) (HB2) by ::{ flag=MY }:: ::Critical\1Star::{ user-id=3793196 }.
 Players got a little of tiebreakers to come, as well as the intensity they should expect.

 But we've only just begun, and future mappools are yet to be revealed.
 Who knows what surprises the poolers have been preparing for us?
 To wrap things up, here's a small fun fact: this mappool was *almost* fully comprised of licensed tracks, with seven of eight maps using songs from the [Featured Artist listing](https://osu.ppy.sh/beatmaps/artists).